-• What is your name, age and occupation?
-General Questions Related Probes Do you have bank account?
-How far do you go to access banking services? • How frequently do you visit the bank and for what purpose?
-Why you do not have a bank account? (for those who do not have bank Probe on why?
-What are the issues in opening a bank account or using account) bank?
-Note: one can take this as a base while explaining BC later. ■ Do you own a mobile?
-Section A (with all groups) Core Questions Related Probes 1.
-Why do people go to the bank? ■ Probe for services offered.
-The responses - Savings, Credit, Payments, Introduce Concept of BC: A BC service is a banking correspondent service ice conceived by the RBI.
+Warm up Question/Profiling: • What is your name, age and occupation?
+General Ouestions Related Probes • Do you have bank account? • How far do you go to access banking services? • How frequently do you visit the bank and for what purpose? • Why you do not have a bank account? (for those who do not have bank Probe on why?
+What are the issues in opening a bank account or using bank? account) Note: one can take this as a base while explaining BC later. • Do you own a mobile?
+Section A (with all groups) Core Ouestions Related Probes Probe for services offered.
+The responses - Savings, Credit, Why do people go to the bank?
+1. Payments.
+Introduce Concept of BC: A BC service is a banking correspondent service conceived by the RBI.
 In this service, a person/institution will be given banking license by a bank.
-The bank will, thus, authorise the person/institution on to conduct banking operations from a point.
-1. What factors will make you use such a place for BC services. ■ Probe for reasons (generating attributes and ranking) • Which is the most important factor 2.
+The bank will, thus, authorise the person/institution to conduct banking operations from a point.
+1. What factors will make you use such a place for BC services.
+Probe for reasons (generating attributes and ranking) • Which is the most important factor 2.
 Who could be potential person or place that could act as BC?
-What are the places/people where cash transaction happen? • Probe for all facilities/services you will expect at a shop to believe it's a bank branch
+What are the places/people where cash transaction happen?
+Probe for all facilities/services you will expect at a shop to believe it's a bank branch

-Probe for the list of RBI, lest introduce those: fair price shops, chemist, PCO, grocery, petrol pumps, telecom shops, retired bankers, government employees, teacher/army personnel, SHG, financial service agents 3.
-What factors would make you feel comfortable about a potential BC - Probe for each service point category agent? - (remember this is proxy for RPR) 4.
-What factors make you feel uncomfortable about a potential BC - Probe for each service point category agent? • (remember this is proxy for RPR) α •
+• Probe for the list of RBI, lest introduce those: fair price shops, chemist, PCO, grocery, petrol pumps, telecom shops, retired bankers, government employees, teacher/army personnel, SHG, financial service agents 3.
+What factors would make you feel comfortable about a potential BC - Probe for each service point category agent? • (remember this is proxy for RPR) 4.
+What factors make you feel uncomfortable about a potential BC - Probe for each service point category agent? • (remember this is proxy for RPR) Closu ıre Thank you for your contributions in this discussion.
+Do you have any questions/comments for us